Philippine rescuers struggle to reach villages after typhoon 'folded homes like paper'

 Bank employee Arnalyn Bula told Reuters how howling winds had pounded the walls of her aunt's two-storey concrete home in Dolores in Eastern Samar, where her family sought shelter.

 "Our kitchen was wrecked.
-Around us, our neighbours' homes were flattened like folded paper," said Bula, 27.
+Around us, our neighbors' homes were flattened like folded paper," said Bula, 27.

 Some residents in Dolores hung signs that read "help us" as they appealed for food, water and shelter.